AtB-AS/org/VOTING.md

 summertime when people are generally on vacation, you cannot propose a rewrite of the entire infrastructure and hope no-one notices.
-Similarly, we should ensure all committers with a stake in the decision (e.g. app developers, infrastructure maintainers, etc) is aware of proposals by adding them as reviewers of said proposal.
+Similarly, we should ensure all committers with a stake in the decision (e.g. app developers, infrastructure maintainers, etc) are aware of proposals by adding them as reviewers of said proposal.

 Big picture decisions and strategic decisions will not use lazy consensus but go